eclipsesource/tabris-js-docs/docs/3.0/selector.md

 ### Composite#children

-The method `composite.children(selector)` method returns a new widget collection containing the composite current children that match the given selector.
+The method `composite.children(selector)` method returns a new widget collection containing the composite's current children that match the given selector.
 This includes only first generation descendants, so children of children are not part of the result.

 The selector parameter defaults to `*`, so `children()` is the same as `children('*')`.